zeinkap/yelp-camp/ReadMe.md

 * Install all packages needed for auth (passport, passport-local, passport-local-mongoose)
 * Define User schema/model
 * Configure Passport
-* Add register routes and template
+* Add signup routes and template
 * Add login routes and template
 * Add logout route
 * Prevent user from adding comment if not signed in